macy111/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The pipeline may can't detect one line(left line or right line) in the thresholded binary image when there isn't much line points in the image.
-We can improve it by using the data in the previous frames in the video.
+Some resulting polynomial lines in the video do not fit the actual lane lines too well.
+There is an example:
+![alt text][image7]
+We can make it more robust by counting the distance between the two polynomials and the radius difference between two curvatures.
+If the distance or the radius difference is not reasonable, we can use the data in the previous frame to correct this frame.